gara501/permithackaton/README.md

 - Create a user in (clerk)[https://dashboard.clerk.com/]
 - Copy the User ID that Clerk's assign
 - Create the user the directory section in Permit IO, assign the User ID as Key.
-- Create different roles for each character you will have in the Game, in this case I have 4 (Elf, Wizard, Warrior, Dwarf)
+- Create different roles for each character you will have in the Game, in this case I have 4 (Elf, Wizard, Warrior, Dwarf), you could create them using the UI or using Permit IO.
 - Create a new resource named "game" with the usual actions: create, read, delete, update.
-- Create resources as abilities, for example: weapons.
+- Create resources as abilities, for example: weapons, magic, etc.
-- Assign actions to this role, a weapon can be: Created, Used, Removed, Improved
+- Assign actions to each resource, example: use, invoke, etc.
-- Assign roles to these resources.
+- Assign roles to these resources, you can do it using the UI too.

-Clerk user is necessary to login in the UI, this user is passed to the backend via Permit API.
+Clerk user is necessary to login in the UI, this user is passed to the backend via Permit API too